EnzymeFunctionInitiative/ENA_Database_Build/README.md

 # ENA_Database_Build
-Code used to process the European Nucleotide Archive (ENA) dataset, gathering chromosomal context for genes that map to UniProtKB accession IDs.
+Python workflow used to process the European Nucleotide Archive (ENA) dataset, gathering chromosome neighborhood context for genes that map to UniProtKB accession IDs.

 # Installation
+This workflow code expects an installation of a conda distribution, such as Miniconda.
+To install Miniconda, follow https://www.anaconda.com/docs/getting-started/miniconda/install instructions.
+Once conda has been installed, follow the below instructions to create the `ena_db_build` environment that can be used to run the workflow.

 ```
 # create the env to be used to run the workflow